 be subject to the Request Procedures;

-proceed to Workgroup Assessment; or
+proceed to Workgroup Assessment;

-proceed to the Consultation,
+proceed to Consultation; or

+where 6.2.1(c)(ii) applies, be implemented.

 may state the Proposer’s opinion of the likely impact of the implementation of the Modification Proposal upon User’s computer systems and/or manual processes and procedures;

 may include the Proposer’s Suggested Text.
 This Suggested Text will be considered by the Transporters when preparing the text of the Modification pursuant to paragraph 9.6; and

-shall state whether or not it is a User Pays Modification Proposal.
+shall have regard to the Modification Proposal Guidelines Document which may be amended only by a determination of the Modification Panel in accordance with paragraph 5.1.2(a).

 Each Modification Proposal shall be given to the Secretary who shall ensure that the information required pursuant to the Code of Practice has been provided, and the form of the Modification is as specified in the Code of Practice, before accepting such Modification Proposal.